-Situated in the heart of Jung-gu, K-Guesthouse Seoul City combines the convenience of a excellent location with clean & comfortable modern rooms that don’t stretch your travel budget too far.
-Unlike many guesthouses in the area, all rooms are equipped with newly-renovated private bathrooms.
+Situated in the heart of Jung-gu, K-Guesthouse Seoul City combines the convenience of a excellent location with clean & comfortable rooms that don’t stretch your travel budget.
+Unlike many guesthouses in the area, all the units are equipped with newly-renovated private bathrooms.

 Mini Hotel Insa

 With an ultra-convenient location and cozy rooms refurbished in a rural Oriental style, Mini Hotel Insa wins the hearts of locals and foreign travelers alike.
 Tucked away in a by-lane of Jongno-gu, this hotel features property-wide WiFi, laundry facilities, and an in-house café where guests can kick back in leisure and imbibe the aura of the city.